Gloriana (album)

-Gloriana is the debut studio album by the American country music group of the same name.
+Gloriana is the debut studio album by American country music group Gloriana.
 It was released in North America on August 4, 2009 and in Australia on January 11, 2010 via Emblem Music Group, with Warner Bros.
 Records Nashville serving as distributor.
 The album debuted at position number 3 on US Billboard 200, and number 2 on Billboard Country Albums.
 The album spawned two singles in "Wild at Heart" and "How Far Do You Wanna Go?".
 The album was re-released in March 2010 to include "The World Is Ours Tonight," which was released in March 2010 as the album's third single.
 This is their only studio album with Cheyenne Kimball.

 Content

 Several of the album's tracks were co-written by Emblem Music Group owner Matt Serletic, who also produced the album.
 Among his credits are the album's first two singles, "Wild at Heart" and "How Far Do You Wanna Go?"
 He co-wrote the former with Josh Kear and former Epic Records artist Stephanie Bentley, and the latter with Jeffrey Steele and former Western Flyer member Danny Myrick.
 "Wild at Heart" was the group's debut single and reached a peak of number 15 on the U.S. Billboard Hot Country Songs chart.
 The second single, "How Far Do You Wanna Go?" was released in September 2009, and was a minor Top 40 hit.

 The album was re-issued on March 22, 2010, to include "The World Is Ours Tonight," which was recorded for the 2010 Winter Olympics.
 It was released as the album's third single in February 2010; it debuted at number 51 on the U.S. Billboard Hot Country Songs chart for the week of April 3, 2010 and reached a peak of number 37.
 All proceeds from the single went to Team USA.